kcng0/file-extension-changer/readme.md

 Enter the file extension you want to change to in the text box and press "Change" button in order to change all the file extensions from the file list.

+References:
+https://www.youtube.com/watch?v=KVEIW2htw0A&ab_channel=JieJenn for UI and drag and drop part